Here is some background information about affirmative action as well as a few notable court cases.

 March 2001 - The judge in the Grutter v.
 Bollinger case rules the University of Michigan Law School’s admissions policy is unconstitutional.

 December 2001 - The Sixth Circuit Court of Appeals hears appeals in both University of Michigan cases.

 May 14, 2002 - The Sixth Circuit Court of Appeals reverses the district court’s decision in Grutter v.
 Bollinger.

 June 23, 2003 - The Supreme Court rules on Grutter v.
 Bollinger that the University of Michigan Law School may give preferential treatment to minorities during the admissions process.
-The law school policy is upheld by a vote of five to four.
+The Court upholds the law school policy by a vote of five to four.

 June 23, 2003 - In Gratz v.
 Bollinger, the undergraduate policy in which a point system gave specific “weight” to minority applicants is overturned six to three.

-December 22, 2003 - The Supreme Court rules that race can be a factor in universities' admission programs but it cannot be an overriding factor.
-This decision impacts the Grutter and Gratz cases.
+December 22, 2003 - The Supreme Court rules that race can be a factor in universities’ admission programs but it cannot be an overriding factor.
+This decision affects the Grutter and Gratz cases.